2007 Toray Pan Pacific Open – Singles

-Elena Dementieva was the defending champion, but lost in the semifinals to Martina Hingis in a rematch of the previous year's final.
+Martina Hingis defeated Ana Ivanovic in the final, 6–4, 6–2 to win the singles tennis title at the 2007 Pan Pacific Open.
+It was her last WTA Tour singles title.

-Hingis went on to win the title, defeating Ana Ivanovic in the final 6–4, 6–2.
-This tournament is known for being the last that Hingis won on the singles WTA tour.
+Elena Dementieva was the defending champion, but lost in the semifinals to Hingis in a rematch of the previous year's final.

 Seeds

 The top four seeds received a bye into the second round.